kushtrimh/zana/CONTRIBUTING.md

 ##### AWS Parameter Store support

-[AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) is used to retrieve parameters required to initialize clients for different third-party APIs, if those parameters are not provided as environment variables.
+[AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) is used to retrieve parameters required to initialize clients for the supported third-party APIs, *if* those parameters are not provided as environment variables.

-`zana_lambda` uses the following parameter names to query parameter from the AWS Parameter Store. `prod` represents the environment, and it should change based on the environment that is used.
+`zana_lambda` uses the following parameter names to query parameter from the AWS Parameter Store.
+`prod` here is selected as the default value, and it represents the environment.

 - `/zana/prod/google-books-url`
 - `/zana/prod/google-books-key`
 - `/zana/prod/openlibrary-url`

-Value of the environment variable `ZANA_ENV` is used as part of the key when retrieving parameter values, in order to provide support for multiple environments at the same time.
+The value of the environment variable `ZANA_ENV` is used as part of the key when retrieving parameter values, in order to provide support for multiple environments at the same time.

-##### Adding to AWS Parameter Store for production
+##### Adding parameters to AWS Parameter Store for production

+Parameters need to be added manually via the AWS CLI.
+You can add the parameters using the following commands:

 ```sh
 aws ssm put-parameter --name "/zana/prod/google-books-url" --value "VALUE-HERE" --type String